Seaniboy2009/Project4-React/README.md

 - as a user i can view my posts
 - as a user i can like a post
 - as a user i can unlike a post
-- as a user i can expore all posts
 - as a user i can search posts
 - as a user i can follow others
 - as a user i can comment on a post